fogg-lab/curated-bulk-rnaseq-gene-expression/README.md

 ### 3. genes/

-Contains information about the genes retained after filtering low counts.
+Contains information about the genes retained after filtering genes with zero count in all samples within a project/series.

 - **File naming**: `DATASET.csv.gz` (same as coldata)
 - **Format**: Gzip-compressed CSV